IBM/CodeEngine/ai/langflow/README.md

 - **Scalability & cost control:** Configure CPU/memory and min/max scale for predictable resource use and autoscaling when needed.
 - **Integrates with COS:** Object storage (IBM Cloud Object Storage) can be mounted as a persistent data store for flows, state and uploads.
 - **Secure secrets & PDS:** Use Code Engine secrets and Persistent Data Stores (PDS) to store credentials and mount COS buckets securely.

+Note: For production use it's recommended to use [IBM Cloud Databases for PostgreSQL](https://www.ibm.com/products/databases-for-postgresql) for the [external persistence layer](https://docs.langflow.org/memory#configure-external-memory).

 ## Deploy